vatchedonikian/CarND-Capstone/Writeup/README.md

+## Recent Changes
+ * Upload a new file waypoint_updater_loop_corrected.py to waypoint_updater
+   Time: 19.12.2017
+   Issue: add loop feature so that the car can run around the track, depending on the global variable LOOP (False or True) of waypoint_updater_loop_corrected.py
+   Note.
+To run in 'Test Lot' environment of simulater v1.3, see 1.

 ### 1. Settings for testing in 'Test Lot' environment in Simulator in v1.3

 Since len(self.base_waypoints_list) equals 61, before testing in 'Test Lot' envirnoment we should adjust the global variable of waypoint_updater.py as follows.